-Where are they now?: Erika Nyborg-Burch
+Where are they now?: Casey Mangan

 In the “Where are they now?” series, we introduce you to former IJC Fellows and share their stories — how they became a Fellow and how their Fellowship experience informs their work today.